DTS-STN/Service-Canada-Labs/README.md

 `ADOBE_ANALYTICS_URL`: URL for adobe analytics.
 It is found in the documentation for Adobe Analytics installation.

+`ISR_ENABLED`: Whether Incremental Static Regeneration should be enabled on pages that leverage it.

 ## Checking Deployed Version
 Run the following bash script to check whether the latest (on `main`) has been deployed to various environments: